Repco Supercars Championship

 Engineer

-The story for David Reynolds is of a popular larrikin who has found his ideal environment to thrive in.
+The story for Reynolds is of a popular larrikin who has found his ideal environment to thrive in.

 After losing his Tickford Racing seat soon after his infamous Bathurst press conference of 2015, Reynolds took refuge with another of the sport’s great characters, Erebus owner Betty Klimenko.